$50,000 Grand Prize for the winning hardware venture

 The Kaylie Prize is an annual hardware startup competition for City College students, faculty and staff.
 Compete for one of the 6 semi-finalist spots and gain access to our services at the Zahn Center, a $1,500 budget, and our Lean Startup bootcamp in preparation for the Final Pitch Event.
 One startup will take home the grand prize of $50,000 to help overcome the design, manufacturing, testing, and distribution challenges of bringing a physical product to market.

-The Kaylie Prize is an annual entrepreneurship competition for students, staff, faculty and alumni of City College conducted in the CCNY Zahn Center for Entrepreneurship.
-The Kaylie Prize for Entrepreneurship was established in 2010 through an endowment by alumnus Harvey Kaylie.
-Mr. Kaylie is president and founder of Mini-Circuits, a Brooklyn-based RF and microwave electronic components design, manufacture and distribution company.
-Established in 1969, the company has grown into a global leader in RF, IF, and microwave components for commercial, industrial, space, and military applications.
-The Kaylie Prize for Entrepreneurship has developed into one of the most innovative and exciting entrepreneurship mechanisms in New York City, facilitated rapid acceleration of commercialization of student generated ideas.
+The Kaylie Prize for Entrepreneurship was established in 2010 through an endowment by alumnus The Kaylie Prize for Entrepreneurship was established in 2010 through an endowment by alumnus Harvey Kaylie.
+Mr. Kaylie is President and Founder of Mini-Circuits, a Brooklyn-based RF and microwave electronic components design, manufacture and distribution company.
+Established in 1969, the company is a global leader in RF, IF, and microwave components for commercial, industrial, space, and military applications.

 October 2: Applications open